americocunhajr/americocunhajr.github.io/_pages/about.md

 ## 👋 Welcome to My Page!
-I'm Americo Cunha Jr., a researcher in Applied Mathematics and Engineering.
-My work revolves around understanding complex systems, from mechanical systems to data-driven models.
+I'm a researcher working in the instersection between Applied Mathematics, Mechanical Engineering and Computational Sciences.
+My work revolves around understanding complex systems, from origami metamaterials to epidemic phenomena.

 📌 What drives me?